IanMadlenya/angularjs-stock-monitor-II/readme.md

 # What does this app do?
-It is a small stock trading application, where a user can see simulated stock price fluctuations, buy/sell stocks, and also, monitor your cash balance/stocks in portfolio.
-It uses angularjs for the front end and python bottle framework for the backend.
+This application doesn't need much of an introduction to those, who actually dabble in and out in the stock markets.
+But for those who are not into speculative trading and all those risky bets, this is a simulated stock trading application.
+You can see the price fluctuations as you see in a real time market such as BSE/NSE.
+And you can buy and sell any of the stocks from the market.
+You can as well, monitor your cash balance/stocks in portfolio/stock market value etc...
+  At the end, all these data are stored into MongoDB as well which we are accessing using python pymongo driver.
+The frontend uses angular 1.4.

 #1.
 Screenshots
 ## a.
 Dashboard that shows your stocks/cash in account